godfat/muack/README.md

 #### anything

-`anything` is a wildcard argument verifier.
+`anything` is a wildcard arguments verifier.
 It matches anything.
 Although this actually verifies nothing, we could still think of this as an arity verifier.
 Since one anything is not two anythings.